-London is filled with fantastic sights, history around every corner, and a thriving cultural scene wherever you go.
+London is filled with fantastic sights, history around every corner, a thriving cultural scene and many hidden gems in London wherever you go.
 But while all the major attractions are always fun, you’ll find that there is a lot more to discover in this great city, beyond what you might find in your average tour guide.
 Head off the beaten track to unearth some truly special secrets from the heart of the city.
 Check out these stunning hidden gems in London – read on to find out more.

 While the V&A Museum is on the top of every tourist guide, make sure you take some time to enjoy their beautiful tea room too!
-The V&A tea room is a part of history itself, as the world’s first museum restaurant.
+The V&A tea room is a part of history itself, as the world’s first museum restaurant – a true hidden gem in London.
 Book yourself into one of the luxury hotels in London near by, and enjoy a relaxing afternoon with delicious treats in this beautiful haven.

-Burlington Arcade dates back to the Victorian Era, and gives you a glimpse back into London’s past.
+Many hidden gems in London are inside or around very well known attractions!
+Just like Burlington Arcade, it dates back to the Victorian Era, and gives you a glimpse back into London’s past.
 This great London must see is situated in the heart of Mayfair, with a small covered mall of exclusive boutique shops.
 While the Arcade itself is worth visiting in itself, the real attraction is in the Arcade’s unique police force, the Beadles.
 You’ll see them around in place of modern police officers and security guards, and they’re easy to spot, dressed in their Victorian frock coats and top hats.
 The Beadles follow a strict code of conduct from the Regency period, and humming, singing and whistling are all banned!

 Getting in and around London is pretty easy these days, with cheap flights to London whenever you want one.
 But back in medieval times, a trip to London would involve crossing the Thames River, and ferrymen would wait on the banks to take their fares across.
 The last remaining example of a Ferryman’s Seat, the medieval equivalent to a modern taxi rank, is still standing on the south side of the Thames near Bankside.
 See if you can spot it!